The Timeless Investment Every Serious Portfolio Should Have

-That’s exactly why forward-looking investors like Warren Buffett are placing big bets on land and buildings.
 We tend to associate ultra-rich business tycoons with hard assets like steel, but a disproportionate number of the world’s billionaires have invested the bulk of their wealth in real estate.

 Ted Turner owns more than a dozen sprawling ranches from Oklahoma to Montana.
 This collection spans about 2 million acres (an area more than twice the size of Rhode Island), making the media mogul one of the nation’s largest private landowners.
 Turner’s explanation is simple: “I never like to buy anything except land.
 It’s the only thing that lasts.”

 At 2.2 million acres, Liberty Media founder John Malone surpassed Ted Turner as the largest private land owner in America back in 2011.
 And Sam Zell (a net worth of $5.7 billion, according to Forbes) made a fortune by investing in commercial office properties.
 Meanwhile, Microsoft co-founder Bill Gates is America’s largest owner of farmland, at about 242,000 acres.

 The point is, real estate can be a sound, durable investment — not to mention a great way to protect against the ravages of inflation and a depreciating dollar.
 And its low correlation to equities can provide some buoyancy when the economy deteriorates and stocks are sinking.